MSomkar95/Customer-Churn-Analysis_Power-BI/README.md

 ## Tools used
 - MS Excel: for data cleaning
--Power BI: for data visualization
+- Power BI: for data visualization

 ## KPIs used
 - Total Churned customers